Fintan Connolly: Career

-His film Barber, with Aidan Gillen, is due to premiere at the 2023 Dublin International Film Festival.
+His film Barber, with Aidan Gillen, premiered at the 2023 Dublin International Film Festival.

 Controversy

 50,000 Secret Journeys, which, along with all Connolly's early documentary work, was co-directed with the documentary filmmaker Hilary Dully, is a film in which three women who had abortions tell their stories intercut with news clips recounting events in a legal struggle between pro and anti abortion campaigners.
 A decision to pull the film from the RTÉ schedule, on 29 March 1994, provoked strong protest from several film-makers.
 A statement issued by SIPTU, on behalf of the TV producer/director and director grades, said that it was "a matter of serious concern to TV producers and directors that such a programme should be deemed unsuitable for inclusion in one of RTÉ's main current affairs programmes".
 An RTÉ spokesperson said the decision had been taken "for internal RTÉ reasons which we don't want to go into".
 The documentary was ultimately screened on RTÉ on 27 October 1994 and followed by a studio debate on abortion in Ireland chaired by Marian Finucane.